TeCSAR-UNCC/Deep_RACE/README.md

 Deep RACE is a real-time reliability modeling and assessment of power semiconductor devices embedded into a wide range of smart power electronics systems.
 Deep RACE departures from classical learning and statistical modeling to deep learning based data analytics, combined with full system integration for scalable real-time reliability modeling and assessment.
 In this regard, it leverages the Long Short-Term Memory (LSTM) networks as a branch of Recurrent Neural Networks (RNN) to aggregate reliability across many power converters with similar underlying physic.
 Also, It offers real-time online assessment by selectively combining the aggregated training model with device-specific behaviors in the field.
 ## Prerequisites
-First make sure you have already install pip3, Tkinter, and git tools:
+First make sure you have already installed pip3, Tkinter, and git tools:
 ``` bash
 sudo apt install git python3-pip python3-tk
 ```